MRToppar/ECO-BSA-472-Final-Project-Writing-Assignment/README.md

-## Part 2 Open Anaconda, Open JupyterLabs, Open Python3 Notebook, Install BLP,
+## Part 2 Open Anaconda, Open JupyterLabs, Open Python3 Notebook, and Install BLP

 Open Anaconda, select the Home button on the left menu, launch JupyterLab.
 DO NOT connect to a cloud!